VIC.GOV.AU | Policy and Advisory Library

 Generally, the process for voting on a decision involves the following:

-• A member of school council (typically the president but can be any member of council) asks the school council members to approve or agree to a particular issue or decision.
+• A member of school council (typically the president but can be any member of school council) asks the school council members to approve or agree to a particular issue or decision.

 • This request is called a ‘motion’.
-An example of a motion is: 'that the school council approves the expenditure of $ ... for the purchase of ... as detailed in the quote presented by ... to council.'
+An example of a motion is: 'that the school council approves the expenditure of $ ... for the purchase of ... as detailed in the quote presented by ... to school council.'

 • All school council members will be asked to vote on whether or not to approve (‘pass’) the motion.